dannybauman/30-day-map-challenge-2025/maps/03-polygons/google-ai-studio/README.md

 - "google ai studio apps, which was another Failure"
 - "it got further than day 2 but not much"
 - "i did Auto Fix for errors in the code a few times"
-- "it got close to showing something but still no map or data, just black"
+- "it got close to showing something but still no map or data, just black" (Note: Screenshots show blank page - white or black)

 **User Analysis:**
 - User calls it a "Failure" but acknowledges it got further than Day 2